canton7/PropertyChanged.SourceGenerator/README.md

 3. For each field decorated with `[Notify]`, it generated property with the same name (but with the leading `_` removed and the first letter capitalised) which used that field as its backing field.
 That property implemented `INotifyPropertyChanged`.
 4. It noticed that `FullName` depended on `LastName`, so raised the `PropertyChanged` event for `FullName` whenever `LastName` changed.

-**Note**: It's really important that you don't refer to the backing fields after you've defined them: let PropertyChanged.SourceGenerator generate the corresponding property, and then always use the property.
+**Note**: It's really important that you don't refer to the backing fields after you've defined them: let PropertyChanged.SourceGenerator generate the corresponding properties, and then always use those propertues.

 Versioning